grafana/agent/docs/configuration/integrations/integrations-next/app-o11y-receiver-config.md

 # Directory on file system that contains source maps.
 # See above for more detailed explanation.
-# You can use "{RELEASE}" which will be replaced with
+# It is parsed as a Go template.
+You can use "{{.Release }}" which will be replaced with
-# app.release meta property
+# app.release meta property.
 path: <string>
 ```